jefferson-alves-dev/Boilerplate-NodeJS-22.11-LTS-TypeScript-/README.md

 ### `npm run build:prod`

-Compiles TypeScript code to JavaScript and runs it in production mode with automatic reloading using `nodemon`.
+Compiles TypeScript code to JavaScript and runs it in production mode.

-## Desenvolvimento
+## Development

 During development, use the `exec:dev` script to run the bot directly in the TypeScript environment without needing to compile.
 If you prefer automatic reloading, use `build:dev`.